Click here to see how it's done now.

 NOTE: City rankings are for incorporated cities only, for local streets in those cities, and do not include freeways or other CHP jurisdiction roads.

 - Collision rankings are based on the Empirical Bayesian (EB) Ranking Method.
 This method is increasingly used by researchers and statisticians as a means to bring together and give varying weights to many different factors.
 Previous OTS Collision Rankings used only population and daily vehicle miles traveled as factors, and ranked them separately.
-The EB Method still uses population and daily vehicle miles traveled, but adds in crash records and other weighing factors to arrive at a single, more accurate ranking.
+The EB Method still uses population and daily vehicle miles traveled, but adds in crash records, crash trends and other weighing factors to arrive at a single, more accurate ranking.

 - Data for the rankings is taken from several agencies, including the California Highway Patrol (CHP) Statewide Integrated Traffic Records System (SWITRS), California Department of Transportation (Caltrans), California Department of Justice (DOJ) and the Department of Finance (DOF).

 - DUI arrest totals and rankings are calculated for cities only and are based on rates of non-CHP DUI arrests (Department of Justice data).
 This is so that local jurisdictions can see how their own efforts are working.
 NOTE: Rankings for DUI arrests are opposite of all other categories.
 In this one category, Rank 1 is the best.